 Engagement Rings for Active Lifestyles

-Whether your an expert ice climber, a busy parent, or a weekend brunch warrior, any level of physical activity can pose major problems to your ring.
-There’s a misguided but well intentioned belief that you should be wearing your engagement ring or wedding band 24/7 to honor your relationship, but realistically this isn’t practical.
+Whether you are an expert ice climber, a busy parent, or a weekend brunch warrior, any level of physical activity can pose major problems to your ring.
+There’s a misguided but well-intentioned belief that you should be wearing your engagement ring or wedding band 24/7 to honor your relationship, but realistically this isn’t practical.
 No ring is invincible.
 Unless you don’t mind damaging it, there is a laundry list of occasions when you should take off your ring and a routine of care you should regularly follow.

 What are the best engagement rings for active lifestyles?

-Simple designs using chunky thick metal with diamond center stones in low profile bezel settings.
-Avoid dainty, thin bands with intricate metal work and gemstones which are softer than diamonds.
-You also need to steer clear of tiny accent stones and high profile settings which sit high off the finger.
+Simple designs using chunky thick metal with diamond center stones in low-profile bezel settings.
+Avoid dainty, thin bands with intricate metal work and gemstones that are softer than diamonds.
+You also need to steer clear of tiny accent stones and high-profile settings which sit high off the finger.

 Rings with Thick Bands

 We custom designed The Sam engagement ring for a mother of two who wanted a durable ring for everyday wear.

 Imagine having a dinner party and your accident-prone friend is on the guest list: would you rather serve them a drink in your heftiest beer mug or a super delicate wine glass?
 The same logic applies here.
 When you’re looking at rings, move right past the delicate designs.
 They won’t hold up to your active lifestyle…and they actually won’t hold up well for most people over a lifetime of wear.
 A ring like The Sam shows a big band that doesn’t sacrifice style for function.

 Bezel Set Center Stones